Assisted Living

 Cost of assisted living in Pennsylvania

-Compare costs of Pennsylvania vs. the national average
+Average assisted living costs in Pennsylvania vs. national

 Average monthly costs